tv2regionerne/statamic-endless/README.md

 * You should add an `x-ref` of either `append` or `prepend` to the element that contains your list.
 * You can call `trigger` to load more entries using `x-intersect` or `x-on`.
 * You can check the loading state with `loading`.

+On secondary loads variables from outside tag scope will only be avaliable if you list them in the `context` parameter (pipe delimited).